chuangm-cc/deep-learning-patterns-for-vision/GAN-generation/README.md

 - Residual blocks added to **both generator and discriminator**

 These modifications help mitigate vanishing gradients and enable more stable adversarial training.

-## Results

-- Clear improvement in visual quality as training progresses
-- Advanced data augmentation significantly stabilizes training
-- Residual connections lead to:
-  - Faster convergence
-  - Sharper and more consistent generated samples
-- Side-by-side comparisons demonstrate the effect of architectural changes